- About Us

 What is a Veteran liaison?

 Henry Humphries served 30 years in the military, including two tours in Vietnam and one in the first Gulf War.
-HopeHealth and other community partners helped Henry find the Veteran community improve their health and well-being
+He serves as a liaison for Veterans, working with HopeHealth and other community partners to improve their health and well-being.

 Veterans with Hope is held on the third Thursday of every month.
 Veterans and their families are welcome to gather and hear about local resources and upcoming opportunities.
 Each month the event includes two speakers; one affiliated with HopeHealth, the other representing a community resource from which our veterans could benefit.